Embraer E-190 Payload Range Diagram Tutorial

 6) First, let’s just run it as it is for now.
 Run the script in either the IDE or in a terminal as

 7) After the calculations are completed, the payload diagram will be plotted and the data will be stored in a file named ‘PayloadRangeDiagram.dat’.
-This is in the folder where you run the script.
+This is located in the folder with the script that you just ran.

 8) You can try to modify vehicle and/or mission parameters and see how the payload range diagram is affected.
 For now, let’s add some drag counts to the airplane:

-base_analysis() and then the Aerodynamics Analysis text block (line 113)
+- Locate and then the Aerodynamics Analysis text block (line 114)

 aerodynamics.settings.drag_coefficient_increment = 0.0050